Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/animations.rst

 where each image is a frame in the sequence.

 Blender creates a file for each frame of the animation.
-You can then use Blender's compositor to perform any frame manipulation (post processing).
+You can then use Blender's compositor to perform any frame manipulation (post-processing).
 You can then use Blender's VSE to load that final image sequence, add an audio track to the animation, and render out to an MPEG format to complete your movie.
 The Frame Sequence approach is a little more complicated and takes more drive space,